abinit/abinit/doc/developers/new_testsuite.md

   These classes may be used as examples for the creation of further tags.
 - A parser for test configuration have been added and all facilities to do tests are in place.
-- A command line tool testtools.py allow to do different manual actions (see Test CLI)
+- A command line tool testtools.py to allow doing different manual actions (see Test CLI)